Available Calculators

 How long it takes a capacitor to reach a certain voltage given a constant current input.

-FET temperature rise
+MOSFET temperature rise

 Current multiplied by Rds,on multiplied by thermal impedance.
 Don't forget to use an Rds,on appropriate to your temperature.